bitrise-io/trace-cocoa-sdk/README.md

 `$ git submodule add https://github.com/bitrise-io/trace-cocoa-sdk.git`

-* Open the new `trace-cocoa-sdk` folder, and drag the `Trace.xcodeproj` into the Project Navigator of your application's Xcode project.
+* Open the new `trace-cocoa-sdk` folder, and drag the `Trace.xcodeproj` (blue project file`.xcodeproj`) into the Project Navigator of your application's Xcode project.
 They should appear nested underneath your application's blue project icon.

 <img src="assets/embedded_xcode_project_example.png" width=30%>